lambdamikel/Busch-2090/README.md

     #define BKP  64
     #define PGM 128

+Note that ``HALT + CCE`` pushed simultaneously (soft) resets the emulator.
+Memory contents gets preserved, unlike with the Arduino reset button.

 The 4x4 keypad keys are hex from `0` to `F`, in bottom-left to top-right order.
 You might consider to relabel the keys on the pad (I haven't done that):